 Having just done a manual tune (but not taking notes) as the HDR had done a miserable job of selecting preferred transmitter, the procedure would be roughly as follows:This reprises a question I think I put on "the other place" as to how to go about manually selecting what channels I wanted to tune (short of connecting and disconnecting the aerial at appropriate times - which would be easy in this case).

-- Having decided on a transmitter,note down the six or seven channel numbers for the mutiplexes (shown in the column headed N and on a darker grey background).
-If you are in a post DSO area carefully mark which one of these channel numbers carries the HD Mux.
+- Having decided on a transmitter,note down the channel numbers for the mutiplexes typically between six and nine (shown in the white column headed N (the N is white on a black circular background)) ).

 - On the HDR press Menu>Settings>Installation.
 You will be prompted for a password which defaults to 0000.

 - Select Automatic search for channels and immediately stop it; save the results.
 This deletes all previously found channels.